STANDARD TERMS AND CONDITIONS

 (b) as required by the mandatory operation of law;

-(c) to its professional advisors (bankers, accountants, lawyers) for a proper purpose; or
+(c) to its professional advisors (bankers, accountants, lawyers) for a proper purpose and on a confidential basis; or

 (d) with the other party’s prior written consent.